kensmith/c/README.md

-Port of [Mancalc](https://github.com/kensmith/mancalc) to Go with readline support.
+Port of [Mancalc](https://github.com/kensmith/mancalc) to Go with readline and [expr](https://expr-lang.org/docs/language-definition) support.